Making the Most of Bookkeeping Services

 - Accounting and bookkeeping touch every part of your business.
 Despite its importance, it is probably one of the most ignored things because it’s not fun to do.

-- Every small business is different, so you want a bookkeeper to know your business and understand how it runs.
+- Every small business is different, therefore you want a bookkeeper to know your business and understand how it runs.

 - How Kay helped an established restaurant business save money and become more efficient.